Page Contents

 In this case, it took time and money to pay legal fees to get the sister living in the home out of the property.

-Once the eviction was complete, the successor trustee could complete the inventory of his parent’s estate and clear out his father’s possessions.
-If you have questions in regards to inherited property, an inherited house or need an attorney, give us a call, we are here to help.
+Once the eviction was complete, the successor trustee could complete the inventory of his parents’ estate and clear out his father’s possessions.
+If you have questions regarding inherited property or need an attorney, give us a call.
+We are here to help.

-As the Realtor hired to sell the home, I managed to complete the pre-listing inspections.
+As the Realtor hired to sell the home, I completed the pre-listing inspections.

-The sister living in the home could not request to partition the property because the trust owned the real estate, and the trust directed that the home gets sold after the father died.
+The sister living in the home could not request to partition the property because the trust owned the real estate, and the trust directed that the home be sold after the father died.

 -

-- What are the selling an inherited house tax implications?
+- What are the tax implications of selling an inherited house?

-- Are there inherited real estate capital gains tax?
+- Is there an inherited real estate capital gains tax?

 - What are the inherited house tax rules?